 How to Prove Lost Wages

 Proving lost wages is difficult, but not impossible.
-When you submit your claim with the insurance company, you must clearly show evidence that you have missed time from work and that you’ve lost money due to your injuries:
+When you submit your claim with the insurance company, you must clearly show evidence that you have missed time from work and that you’ve lost income due to your injuries:

-- Doctor’s notes or medical records – This is a key component to collecting the money you need.
+- Doctor’s notes or medical records – This is a key component to collecting the settlement you need.
 Your disability slip or medical records should clearly indicate your injury and that it was caused by your car accident.
 Your doctor should also include a note that recommends you take time off of work because of your injuries.

 - Paystubs – In order to know how much compensation you’re entitled to, you must show your most recent pay stubs, W2 forms, or tax filings showing hourly wage or salary.
 If you are self-employed, this documentation gets trickier because you must show proof of the money you would’ve earned during your recovery.
 You can do this by submitting a copy of your accounting books, records of past receipts, and other payment forms.

 - Letter from employer – You will also need to submit a letter from your employer that clearly shows the days you missed work due to your injury.
 It should also note your pay level or hourly wage, and any hours you usually work.

 Making a lost wages claim can be complex and difficult without an experienced accident lawyer and trusted law firm on your side.
 If you have been left with no way to recover lost income due to an accident, consult the Arkansas auto accident lawyers at Rainwater, Holt & Sexton.